SANS SEC540 Cloud Security Simulator Setup Guide (K01)

 -

-Follow the course Lab Setup Instructions guide to install the DevOps server's CA certificate, configure the SmartProxy extension, and connect to the DevOps server.
+Follow the Range Access Instructions to install the DevOps server's CA certificate, configure the SmartProxy extension, and connect to the DevOps server.

 AWS DevSecOps IAM User